Teradata/r-python-sto-orangebook-scripts/README.txt

 -------------------------------------------------------------------------------

 Changelog

+Version 2.5: (15 Jul 2023)
+* Tested with the Teradata In-nodes Python packages rel. >= 2.0.0.
+* Updated libraries versions were used to train the Python model ex1pMod.out in scripts/ folder.
+In particular, model has been created in data/ex1dataprep with the script ex1pFit.py and scikit-learn==1.1.3 under Python 3.8.17.

 Version 2.1: (19 Oct 2021)
 * Accounts for Teradata In-nodes Python packages rel. >= 0.5.5 by calling the